lukaszjablonski/dynarein/README.md

 # dynarein
 > **dyna**mic **re**adme.md to **in**dex.html

 File `index.html` will display `README.md` file content.
 This is based on a [showdown](https://github.com/showdownjs/showdown) and take advantage of [GitHub Markup](https://github.com/github/markup).

-## Advantage
-Maintain only `README.md` using simple markdown ([Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)) and get a website as well.

-## Disadvantage
 It is not [Progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) solution.
 But there is sort of fallback provided.

 ## Demo
 http://lukaszjablonski.github.io/dynarein/